-The Icelandic Directorate of Immigration is one of the divisions of the Ministry of the Interior and operates according to Act No. 96/2002 on Foreigners, Regulation on Foreigners No. 53/2003 and Regulation on Visas No. 1160/2010.
+The Icelandic Directorate of Immigration is a government agency that operates under the Ministry of Justice according to the Foreign Nationals Act No. 80/2016, Icelandic Nationality Act No. 100/1952, Regulation on Foreigners No. 540/2017 and Regulation on Visas No. 1160/2010.
 The Act on Foreigners governs the rights of foreigners to enter Iceland and to reside in Iceland.
-According to the Icelandic Citizenship Act, any person who is not an Icelandic citizen is considered a foreigner.
+According to the Icelandic Nationality Act, any person who is not an Icelandic citizen is considered a foreigner.

-The most extensive objective of the Directorate is issuing residence permits.
-The Icelandic Directorate of Immigration handles all applications for residence permits, whether those are permits in conjunction with a work permit, or e.g. family reunification, student permits, au pair permits, visas and requests for asylum.
+The most extensive task of the Directorate is issuing residence permits.
+The Directorate handles all applications for residence permits, whether those are permits in conjunction with a work permit, or e.g. family reunification, student permits, au pair permits, visas and requests for asylum.
 Other than this the Directorate is involved in many projects having to do with matters concerning foreigners and cooperates on many levels with other organizations.
-The Directorate works closely with the following organizations and branches of the government:
+The Directorate works closely with the following organizations and branches of government:

-The Minister is the authority responsible for matters relating to the rights of foreigners.
+The Ministry is the authority responsible for matters relating to the rights of foreigners.
 The Ministry sets the regulations governing the Directorate‘s mandate and the right of foreigners to enter Iceland and to their stay in Iceland.
-The Directorate’s decisions may be appealed to the Ministry of the Interior.
+The Directorate’s decisions regarding Icelandic citizenship may be appealed to the Ministry of Justice.

 The Multicultural Centre has the fundamental role of facilitating communications between individuals of different backgrounds, and to enhance the services provided to foreign citizens residing in Iceland and to those interested in moving to Iceland.
 The Multicultural Centre offers assistance and counsel through phone in Icelandic, English, Polish, Serbian/Croatian, Thai, Spanish, Lithuanian and Russian.
 All communications with Multicultural Centre's personnel are bound by confidentiality obligations.
 In addition, it is always possible to seek information and assistance by e-mail.